monopole/thumper/README.md

 # thumper

-A flutter widget for controlling an `Iterable`.
+A widget for controlling an `Iterable`.
-Shows reset, step, play/pause and speed controls.
+Shows reset, forward step, play, pause and speed controls.

 ### Demo